-Diallyl trisulfide is an organosulfur compound initially found in garlic; it exhibits anticancer chemotherapeutic, immunostimulatory, antioxidative, hepatoprotective, anti-fibrotic, anti-estrogenic, anti-metastatic, anti-inflammatory, anti-angiogenic, and cardioprotective activities.
+Diallyl trisulfide (DATS) is an organosulfur compound initially found in garlic; it exhibits anticancer chemotherapeutic, immunostimulatory, antioxidative, hepatoprotective, anti-fibrotic, anti-estrogenic, anti-metastatic, anti-inflammatory, anti-angiogenic, and cardioprotective activities.
 In vivo, diallyl trisulfide inhibits lipid peroxidation, increases phase II enzymes such as catalase, superoxide dismutase, glutathione peroxidase, and glutathione reductase, and decreases arsenic-induced hepatic dysfunction.
-Diallyl trisulfide also decreases collagen deposition, hepatic stellate cell activation, fibrosis, and levels of procollagen I and α-SMA.
-In animal models of colitis, diallyl trisulfide limits NF-κB activation, STAT3 signaling, and production of COX-2 and iNOS.
+DATS also decreases collagen deposition, hepatic stellate cell activation, fibrosis, and levels of procollagen I and α-SMA.
+In animal models of colitis, DATS limits NF-κB activation, STAT3 signaling, and production of COX-2 and iNOS.
 Diallyl trisulfide inhibits diabetic cardiomyopathy, preventing decreases in cardiac function; it also decreases Notch1 signaling and suppresses angiogenesis in osteosarcoma cells.
-In breast cancer cells, diallyl trisulfide decreases expression and activity of ERβ.
-In bladder carcinoma cells, this compound inhibits cellular migration and invasion and decreases matrix metalloproteinase (MMP) activity.
-Additionally, diallyl trisulfide modulates activity of HSP27.
-In leukemia cells, this compound induces G0/G1 phase cell cycle arrest and apoptosis and increases activation of caspase 3; in similar in vivo models, it increases macrophage phagocytosis and NK cell activity.
-In animal models of glioblastoma, diallyl trisulfide increases expression of p21 and p53, decreases expression of MDM2, survivin, Bcl-2, VEGF, mTOR, and c-Myc, limits activity of HDACs, and suppresses tumor growth.
+With breast cancer cells, DATS decreases expression and activity of ERβ.
+In bladder carcinoma cells, DATS inhibits cellular migration and invasion and decreases matrix metalloproteinase (MMP) activity.
+Additionally, DATS modulates activity of HSP27.
+In leukemia cells, the compound induces G0/G1 phase cell cycle arrest and apoptosis and increases activation of caspase 3; in similar in vivo models, it increases macrophage phagocytosis and NK cell activity.
+With animal models of glioblastoma, diallyl trisulfide increases expression of p21 and p53, decreases expression of MDM2, survivin, Bcl-2, VEGF, mTOR, and c-Myc, limits activity of HDACs, and suppresses tumor growth.